Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The median taxpayer income in Ingham is $47,011 and the average is $55,615 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than the national averages of $53,146 (median) and $66,593 (average).
-By September 2025, estimates based on a 9.91% Wage Price Index growth suggest median income will be approximately $51,670 and average income will be around $61,126.
-Ingham's incomes fall between the 4th and 12th percentiles nationally according to Census 2021 data.
-The $400 - 799 earnings band includes 29.2% of Ingham's population (1,328 individuals), unlike metropolitan regions where the $1,500 - 2,999 category is predominant at 31.7%.
-Despite modest housing costs allowing for 88.1% income retention, total disposable income ranks at just the 7th percentile nationally.
+The suburb of Ingham had a median taxpayer income of $47,011 and an average income of $55,615 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national averages for median income at $53,146 and average income at $66,593 during the same period.
+By September 2025, estimated incomes based on a 9.91% Wage Price Index growth would be approximately $51,670 (median) and $61,126 (average).
+Census data from 2021 shows that household, family, and personal incomes in Ingham all fall between the 4th and 12th percentiles nationally.
+Income analysis reveals that 29.2% of individuals in Ingham earn within the $400 - $799 bracket, which contrasts with metropolitan regions where the $1,500 - $2,999 category is predominant at 31.7%.
+Despite modest housing costs allowing for 88.1% income retention, total disposable income in Ingham ranks at only the 7th percentile nationally.

 Frequently Asked Questions - Income